Jeje2201/LeNouveauScrum/README.md

 A quick overview of the different interfaces offered by the web app ScrumManager

 ## Login
-Simple page to log into the web app
+Simple page to log into the web app.
 <img src="https://i.imgur.com/qvCh774.jpg"/>

 ## Dashboard